 Through many battles and sieges, she rose up through the ranks and won the respect of all the soldiers she commanded.
 She never abandoned her troops in the heat of battle and trained them to fight to the death.
-While on a successful campaign in Iberia, Centurion Regina was once again in the thick of action.
+While on a successful campaign in Iberia, Centurion Lea Regina was once again in the thick of action.

-It was Brutus, Son of the Emperor, entering her camp located in the southern region of Iberia, "Ave Brutus," She said saluting the son of Caesar though she was not too pleased to see him.
+It was Brutus, Son of the Emperor, entering her camp located in the southernmost region of Iberia, "Ave Brutus," She said saluting the eldest son of Caesar though she was not too pleased to see him.
 She sat down and crossed her legs, "so…what brings you to my camp, O Brutus?"
 She asked looking at him in the eye.

 Her armor was custom-made in the armories.
 Her helmet had intricate brass engravings of a laurel wreath on the sides.
 On the front of her iron helmet is a brass engraving of a pouncing lioness.
 Her iron muscle cuirass had an emphasized female-chest which was tailored to her somewhat large bust size and scale armor shoulder guards.

 She wears a standard tunic in a shade of white with blue lining on the edges of her sleeves.
 Her flowing blue cape gave her a majestic and regal appearance.
 She also wears whites pants instead of the standard legionary red pants.
 She wears a cingulum and four leather straps in front and behind her.
 Her gladius is made in the Mainz style.

 She had pale pink lips and is considered as deadly with a sword as she was beautiful.
 Brutus looked at her with a sinister smile, "You have been given orders, Lea Regina, I will be assuming command of your troops from this point onward," Regina didn't like this at all, "and you…are being transferred to the fortified camp of Aquarium in Gaul,"